Fifteenth Annual Investment Treaty Arbitration: A Debate & Discussion

 Register for Sessions I-IV and receive one year of complimentary online access to the Investment Treaty Arbitration Library, an online library available on JURIS's Arbitration Law database that currently includes access to ALL volumes of the Investment Arbitration and International Law series and other investment arbitraiton publications (22 publications and growing), as well as session recordings of the 14th and 15th Investment Treaty Arbitration Webinars, and much more.

 NYS CLE credit (transitional and non-transitional) in the Areas of Professional Practice (1.5 hours for an individual session; 6 hours for the full conference) and a general certificate of attendance will be provided upon request.

 Please note that this conference will be recorded and may be made available by JURIS Publishing after the event.
 Audience members will not be visible in the recording.

-Register for all four sessions to receive a discounted conference fee rate and one year of complimentary access to the Investment Treaty Arbitration Library.
-Webinar fee includes live attendance, access to webinar recording, and one year of complimentary access to the Investment Treaty Arbitration Library, an online library available on JURIS Arbitration Law database that includes access to all volumes of the Investment Arbitration and International Law series as well as recordings of the 14th and 15th Investment Treaty Arbitration Conference webinars.
+Purchase the recording of all four sessions to receive a discounted fee rate and six months of complimentary access to the Investment Treaty Arbitration Library.
+Webinar fee includes live attendance, access to webinar recording, and six months of complimentary access to the Investment Treaty Arbitration Library, an online library available on JURIS Arbitration Law database that includes access to all volumes of the Investment Arbitration and International Law series as well as recordings of the 14th and 15th Investment Treaty Arbitration Conference webinars.

 Recordings of sessions that have already taken place will be made available to registrants in full.
 Registration for individual sessions are available below.

 Check the box below then click Add to Cart